-There is a very small but important difference between accrued liabilities and account payable.
+There is a tiny but important difference between accrued liabilities and accounts payable.
 While such liabilities are recorded at the end of each accounting period and involve considerable estimation, accounts payable are normally recorded as the normal course of business based on proper invoices from suppliers.

 source: Starbucks SEC Filings

-The list of accrued liabilities examples in Starbucks is –
+The list of accrued liabilities in Starbucks is –

 - Accrued Compensation and Related Costs

 - Accrued Occupancy Costs

 - Accrued Dividends PayableDividends PayableDividend payable is that portion of accumulated profits that is declared to be paid as dividend by the company's board of directors.
 Until the dividend declared is paid to the concerned shareholders, the amount is recorded as a dividend payable in the head current liability.